-As our organization is able to start helping families we will list the faces and stories of children battling high risk pediatric cancer that Laney’s Legacy of Hope has assisted during their treatment.
+As our organization can start helping families, we will list the faces and stories of children battling high-risk pediatric cancer that Laney’s Legacy of Hope has assisted during their treatment.
 Keep checking back for updates!

 Click the tabs below to view the stories of our fighters.

 - Miguel Rodrigues

 - Virginia Rose Vandermark

 - Antonio Gomez-Colon